 - Decode

-- Decode the operation and operands.
+- Decode the instruction's operation and operands.

 - Execute